ESIvy/esivy.gihub.io/content/posts/what-does-storage-in-the-cloud-mean.md

 ---
-title: What does storage in the cloud mean?
+title: "What does storage in the cloud mean?"
 date: '2014-11-13T11:30:58-06:00'
 status: publish
 path: /what-does-storage-in-the-cloud-mean